 15 - Perfectionist - Envy (Sin Rank 2/7) - Spite and resentment at seeing the success of another.
 Emotion which occurs when a person lacks another's superior quality, achievement, or possession and either desires it or wishes that the other lacked it.
 The need to have better or be better than others.
 In extreme cases, may turn to voyeurism to feed the need to see what others have that the envious person wants.

-16 - Creative (As High C) - Greed (Sin Rank 5/7) - A need for material possessions or wealth.
+16 - Enhancer - Greed (Sin Rank 5/7) - A need for material possessions or wealth.
 If this need is unfed, a greedy person may resort to hoarding their goods, theft, robbery or obtaining material possessions by means of trickery, violence, deception, or manipulation.
 Greedy people may be easy to bribe, may take any bet or may do anything for a dollar.
 "Greed clarifies, cuts through, and captures the essence of the evolutionary spirit.
 Greed, in all of its forms; greed for life, for money, for love, knowledge has marked the upward surge of mankind."
 Gordon Gekko.

 13 - Practitioner - Expert.

 13 - Practitioner - Be aware that when under pressure you may become overly sensitive to criticism.

 14 - Objective Thinker - Be aware that you may be extremely cautious about decision making so as to avoid acting without a firm precedent.